-The Advance Payment feature in HITS allows customers to make a full or partial payment on Open Workorders directly from the tickets Payments>Advance Payments tab.
+The Advance Payment feature in HITS allows customers to make an incremental or partial payment on Open Workorders directly from the tickets Payments>Advance Payments tab.
 This functionality improves workflow efficiency, enhances payment accuracy, and replaces the need for traditional layaway programs.

 ⚠️ Important: Advance Payments are supported on Cash Accounts only.
 Customers on Open Items accounts cannot use this feature.